 Previously, these additions had to be added as additional fonts using TTF.
 With OTF, they could reside in the same file as the default typeface and remain easily accessible to designers and the like.

 For designers, both amateur and professional, the main useful difference between OTF and TTF is in the advanced typesetting features.
-OTF features embellishments like ligatures and alternate characters — also known as glyphs — that exist to give designers more options to work with.
-(Check out these 25+ sites featuring amazing free fonts!)
+OTF features embellishments like ligatures and alternate characters—also known as glyphs—that exist to give designers more options to work with.
+(25+ sites for amazing free fonts!)

 For most of us non-designers, the additional options will likely go unused.

-In other words, for all intents and purposes, OTF is indeed the “better” of the two due to the additional features and options, but for the average computer user, those differences don’t really matter.
+In other words, OTF is indeed the “better” of the two due to the additional features and options, but for the average computer user, those differences don’t really matter.

 Glyphs are alternate characters that you can change to when you’re looking for something stylistically different from the default.
 Traditional characters might look something like this: